Windows 10 to Windows 11 Upgrade Stuck or Fails During Installation: How to Fix It

 Fix 1: Wait and Confirm the Upgrade Is Actually Stuck

-Windows upgrades can appear frozen while performing background tasks.
+Windows upgrades can appear frozen while running background tasks.

 • Wait at least 90 to 120 minutes